This post may contain affiliate links. As an Amazon Associate, I earn from qualifying purchases.

 Valentine’s Day is just around the corner and if you have kids, you know exactly what that means.
 It’s time to work on those Valentine’s boxes and my daughter and I started by checking out all the cute ideas on Pinterest.
 In the end, we branched out on our own and make a box designed after her favorite toy, Shopkins.

 If you don’t know what Shopkins are, they are cute little figures of objects that you’d find in everyday life.
 There are all kinds of foods (Corny Cobb, Patty Cake), accessories (Beverly Heels, Bonny Beret) and miscellaneous other items (Polly Polish, Brenda Blenda).
+There are many great reasons to let your kids play with Shopkins.
+I even created a delicious Shopkins Cake!
 I know that we have well over 150 of them…my girls are a bit obsessed!
 They’re actually pretty cute and they possess my favorite quality in a toy…they take up very little room!

 We went through the Shopkins and I sorted the ones that I though would make a good Valentine box.
 I let my daughter pick from there and she chose Teenie TV.
 After a quick trip to the craft store, we were ready to get started!